qw2243c/Fall2017-project4-grp3/README.md

 	+ Make the slides and give the presentation
 	+ Implementation of memory-based algorithms (Similarity Weight: Vector Similarity)
 	+ Generate README.md

++ Hongjie Ren

+	+ Data processing and cleaning (sample data used for own purpose)
+	+ Developed Vector Similarity methods purly based on papers(Not been used)
+	+ Developed Spearman Similarity methods from paper(Not been used)
+	+ Developed Entropy Weights method from paper(Not been used)

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.